ZoneMinder/zoneminder/README.txt

 o    A bug was found in zmx10.pl causing a crash if time delayed X10 events were used.
-This has now been fixed. o    Removed use of `zmu' binary from zmwatch.pl and zmx10.pl.
+This has now been fixed. o    Removed use of 'zmu' binary from zmwatch.pl and zmx10.pl.
   Previously these scripts had used zmu to determine last image time and alarm state information.
 The use of this script was a bit  overkill  and  the  introduction  of  user  permissions